 I actually enjoy washing dishes by hand.
 The soap smells so nice and the warm water feels so good.
 And who doesn't love bubbles?
 Now, throw in a colorful handmade washcloth and I'm actually having fun!
 I don't limit them to the kitchen.
 I use them to wash my makeup off at night and in the shower too!
 The next time you wash your face, try using one of these.
 I do believe you will be converted and will not want to use anything else.
 They are soooooo soft.
 They feel wonderful on your skin.
 I'm guessing many of you remember these - and maybe some of you still use them.
 They last forever!!
 I love my washcloths.
 They just cheer me up.
 I put a little vintage into my modern world every time I use one.

+The next time you are washing dishes with an old time "warshrag" as my dad and grandma would say, let your mind wander and allow yourself to go back to a time long ago.
+I'm picturing a family sitting outside on the front porch, relaxing together after the supper dishes were washed.
 I can almost smell the blooms of the lilac bush now.
 Mom and Dad are sitting on the porch swing enjoying the breeze.
 The frosty glass pitcher of pink lemonade is ready for anyone who cares to wet his whistle.
 Granddad rocks in the old wooden rocking chair lighting up his pipe.
 Brother and sister are perched on the steps of the front porch, ready to visit with neighbors and friends passing by.
 Uncle Joe throws a stick for the beloved family mutt to chase and bring back, over and over again.
 Little brother runs around the front lawn with a Mason jar, impatiently waiting for dusk to arrive so he can catch fireflies.
 Now, of course, when the warm summer breezes would bid a fond farewell and old man winter started sending those chilly north winds, everyone had to leave the porch and gather in the front room around the fireplace.
 The smell of the burning oak and the beautiful glow of the fire drew everyone near.
 They stayed warm and toasty from the heat of the blazing embers.
 Sipping homemade cocoa and toasting marshmallows, they enjoyed listening to the old time radio shows.
 It seems to me people did sit and relax a bit more.
 They were probably exhausted from doing the day's chores, and most likely had no extra money to do anything else anyhow.
 Cooking and cleaning and laundry took a lot longer back then without all of today's modern marvels, the appliances that make our lives easier.
 It was a very common thing to see women doing handwork.
 Some women quilted, some did mending or embroidery, some crocheted, and some knitted.
 It was relaxing, yet productive, and was a pleasant way to pass the time.
 I always wish I was born one generation back.
 Yes, maybe my time here on earth might be done or nearing the end, but oh, to have experienced the simpler, more innocent times our previous generations lived.

 About ten years ago, while visiting my husband's parents, my mother-in-law brought out her knitting basket.
 It was filled with several knitted washcloths, knitting needles, crochet hooks, and yarn.
 I was so darn excited when I saw that old basket; she might as well have brought out a pot of gold.
 I jumped up off the couch and ran over to her and told her how much I loved those knitted washcloths.
 I also told her I would love to learn to knit one.
 She let me pick one to take home, and told me she would gladly show me how to do it.
 I tried not to appear overly excited and not be too much of a dork, which I am.
 I really mean that - some people are computer geeks, I am a craft geek.
 If she knew how excited I was about learning to knit a washcloth she would probably have been concerned.
 I do try to act normal when I'm around my husband's side of the family, for his sake.
 I'm like a craft/handwork junkie or addict.
 Perhaps I should start a support group.
 I have a feeling I wouldn't be alone!
 I just love making things with my own two hands, and I really value things that have been handmade.
 I get so excited when I master a new skill or learn about a new craft.
 It's like winning a lottery to me!
 Some people read or watch tv in their spare time.
 I make things.
 I might sit on the porch and rock, or watch tv, but usually I will be doing some kind of handwork at the same time.